 Mille Lacs Band Member/American Indian preference applies

-• Prior experience in and sensitivity to a Native American culture is preferred.
+• Experience in and sensitivity to Native American culture.

-Must have a valid driver’s license, reliable personal transportation, proof of current personal insurance, and be insurable under the Band’s auto insurance policy.
+• Must have current driver’s license, reliable personal transportation, proof of current insurance coverage, and insurability under the Band’s Auto Insurance Policy.

 DUTIES AND RESPONSIBILITIES: